jgerber53/nfp-creighton-model-chart/README.md

 Update `charts_path` to specify the location for your charts.

-Copy charts you want to combine from the `charts_path` to the `to_combine` subfolder of your charts directory.
+Copy charts you want to combine from the `charts_path` to the `combine` subfolder of your charts directory.

+This script will take the charts you place in the combine folder, merge them, and place the finished product in the complete folder.